mkonicek/coding-time/content/blog/wordle/index.md

 ### Does our heuristic actually do much?

-Now we've looked at the effect of the starting word let's look at how large of an effect our heuristic has.
-Let's simplify by throwing away our heuristic and simply suggest the first possible word:
+Now we've looked at the effect of the starting word let's look at how much the heuristic helps.
+Let's simplify by throwing away our heuristic and suggest the first possible word instead:

 ```python
 guess = possible[0]
 ```

-The stats still don't look too bad given there is almost no code - just implementing the rules of Wordle and choosing the first word that's available.
+The stats still don't look too bad given there is almost no code - just implementing the rules of the game and choosing the first word that's available!
+I didn't expect simply picking any word from the remaining ones would work quite well.
+This would be a really fun exercise for a programming intro class!

 ```txt
 (Starting word: "raise")